 The women’s shelter was created in an adjoining bingo hall and was funded by the Government of Canada’s Homelessness Partnering Strategy’s grant of $585,000.
 The City of Saskatoon has also contributed $160,000 for renovations.

 The need for a safe place for individuals who were experiencing homelessness and were under the influence of drugs or alcohol was highlighted in the Saskatoon’s Plan to End Homelessness initiative and through advocating of staff and clients for street entrenched individuals suffering from addictions.
 Through support from the Homelessness Partnering Strategy in July 2013, the Lighthouse opened their 20-bed Stabilization Unit from 4pm to 8am each night to provide a supervised, secure place to sleep for those under the influence.

 In honour of their gift the Lighthouse renamed the supported living tower (formally the Capri Hotel) the Dubé Lighthouse.
 A successful Radiothon, and many private donations from the community lead up to a one time capital gift from the Saskatchewan government of $1.5 million to complete the campaign.
 The Lighthouse is extremely grateful to the volunteers, donors, and the Government of Saskatchewan for their support.

-The theme of 2014 and 2015 at the Lighthouse has been renovations and construction as we work to renovate the remaining 58 supported living suites in the Dube Lighthouse Tower and construct three floors within the former waterslide and pool room area of the facility to house an expanded Stabilization Unit, counselling offices, music and art space, and third floor mini-gym.
+The theme of 2014 and 2015 at the Lighthouse was renovations and construction as we worked to renovate the remaining 58 supported living suites in the Dubé Lighthouse Tower and construct three floors within the former water slide and pool room area of the facility to house an expanded Stabilization Unit, counselling offices, and third floor mini-gym.